-What better way to spend Tax Day, than doing art with friends?
+Are you working on your CAP project and need input?
+Do you need time to finish your Kumi Korf structure, or your Daniel Essig book?
+Do you just want to hang out with other book artists?
 You have another opportunity to work on your projects at Salon-‘UnFinished Objects’.
 The purpose of this group is for members to bring unfinished art projects to a casual setting and work on them.
 These projects can be from prior workshops, or anything else you are working on.
 Laurel has kindly agreed to be your host and can comfortably host 7 people on a first come basis, first served basis.
 Her house is in the Bay Park area of Clairemont and is wheelchair accessible.
 Feel free to bring a snack to share.
-Please note we are also looking for other people who can host the salon.

 The next in our quarterly SDBA Potluck Series has been established.
 Mark your calendars!
-So far we’ve visited with Karen Nyman in Point Loma, Al & Josie Rodriguez in Mission Hills, and most recently at Pnina Gold’s Normal Heights home on New Year’s Day.
+So far this year we’ve visited Pnina Gold’s Normal Heights home on New Year’s Day and Fran’s home in April.
 Each experience has been SO much fun, and interesting, totally reflecting the diversity and creativity of our SDBA community.
 The food people share tends to be beautiful and delicious, and appreciated by all.
 The community is lovely.
 Connections are made, ideas shared, friendships become enriched.

 The SDBA Members Exhibit general opening reception will be held during First Friday at Liberty Station, which attracts big crowds.
 Generally our exhibits are in libraries, so this is an excellent opportunity to show book arts to an audience less familiar with artists’ books and the SDBA.